Patient-Centered Community Care–Information for Providers

-- After the appointment, community providers must submit the medical documentation to the TPA.
+- After the appointment, community providers must submit the medical documentation to VA's HealthShare Referral Manager (HSRM).

-- VA staff then downloads the medical documents and places them in the Veteran’s Electronic Health Record.
+- From the VA HSRM, VA staff is able to add the medical documentation to the Veteran's Electronic Health Record.

 - After this process is complete, the TPA will reimburse you for the medical care provided.